Grizzlage/Futile-SpineSprite/README.md

 Color Controls
 --------------
-- The entire sprite can be colored as a whole or by specific slots. (alpha is supported but can cause some blending artifcats with overlaping joints.)
+- The entire sprite can be colored as a whole or by specific slots. (alpha is supported but can cause blending artifcats with overlaping joints.)

         sprite.color = Color.white;
         sprite.FindSlotByName("slotName").color = Color.red;

 Everything else
 ---------------
-- GSpineSprite is extended from FContainer, so position, rotation, scale, alpha etc is all natively supported.
+- GSpineSprite is extended from FContainer, position, rotation, scale, alpha etc are all supported.

 - You can flip the animation horizontally or vertically via...